 if you want to compile for 32bit Androids supporting the neon instructions;

 if you want to compile for standard 32bit Androids (oldest devices).

 9) Now you’ll have to strip the stockfish binary, if your compilation succeeded.
 To strip means to reduce the size of the binary so that it’s faster.

 Let’s still take that your user is max:

-12) Move the produced ‘stockfish’ binary in some other folder or directly in your phone (inside for example Droidfish/uci).
+10) Move the produced ‘stockfish’ (or ‘cfish’ or ‘corchess’ for example) binary in some other folder or directly in your phone (inside for example Droidfish/uci).

-If you compile program like Cfish supporting the non embedding make sure to set embed=yes in the Makefile.
+If you compile programs like Cfish supporting the non embedding make sure to set embed=yes in the Makefile.
 This will make it working on Android everywhere.

 If you want to give a different name than just "stockfish" or "cfish" or "stockfish_polyglot" please don't rename the compiled binary but change the name in the Makefile before the compilation, above in the text file, and then make a compilation (after having saved the modified Makefile with the new name): you should see an EXE = stockfish, or EXE = cfish, change the name there otherwise the program won't be accepted by Acid Ape.